Personal | Business

 Leaving O2

-Before you leave us, you’ll need to pay any outstanding charges on your account.
-Your contract will end 30 days after we receive your request to leave.
 If you’re on Pay As You Go, and you have any credit or outstanding allowance when you complete your switch, you can request to receive a refund either via bank transfer or via a cheque.
 Please get in touch to process your refund.

-I’m switching to another network and want to keep my number
+I’m switching to another network and want to keep my number:

-• You’ll need to request a PAC code (Porting Authorisation Code).
+• You’ll need to request a PAC (Porting Authorisation Code).
 Just text PAC to 65075 – you’ll receive your code within 60 seconds.

-I’m switching to another network and don’t want to keep my number
+I’m switching to another network and don’t want to keep my number:

-• You’ll need to request a STAC code (Service Termination Authorisation Code).
+• You’ll need to request a STAC (Service Termination Authorisation Code).
 Just text STAC to 75075 – you’ll receive your code within 60 seconds.

-I’m not switching to another network, and I don’t want to keep my number
+I’m not switching to another network, and I don’t want to keep my number:

 • If you’re looking to end your contract but not switching to another network and don’t want to keep your number, you’ll need to contact us.

-If you’ve already switched networks, you can request a PAC code by popping into an O2 store or getting in touch.
-You have up to 30 days from when you leave O2 to request a PAC code from us, and it will be valid for 30 days from the date of issue.
+If you’ve already switched networks, you can request a PAC by popping into an O2 store or getting in touch.
+You have up to 30 days from when you leave O2 to request a PAC from us, and it will be valid for 30 days from the date of issue.

 You can find out whether your phone is currently locked to O2 and how you can unlock it by going to the help with unlocking your phone page.